Psychotherapy Definition For Mental Health

 • Alcohol use disorder

 Psychotherapy isn't just for those with diagnosed mental health conditions.
 It can be a valuable tool for anyone looking to improve their mental or emotional health.
 Therapy sessions may help a person identify underlying interpersonal issues and increase their self-awareness.
-Therapy can provide a safe and supportive environment where a person can assess different aspects of their life they wish to improve.
+Psychotherapy can provide a safe and supportive environment where a person can assess different aspects of their life they wish to improve.

 When a person receives psychotherapy treatment, they are typically engaging with mental health professionals, such as licensed professional counselors, licensed social workers, or licensed marriage and family therapists.
 It is typically thought of as a psychological treatment based on talking and is often called talk therapy or simply therapy.
-This form of therapy can be practiced both in person and online.
+This form of psychotherapy can be practiced both in person and online.

 What does the psychotherapy definition include?